steinelp/esphome_gree_ac/README.md

 Then you should be able to compile it.
 I think you can flash directly from Home Assistant, but I downloaded the compiled binary and flashed with: https://github.com/esphome/esphome-flasher/releases

-See the photos for wiring.
+See the 2 photos for wiring (for flashing and the wiring for connecting it to your AC).

 **USE AT YOUR OWN RISK!**